flatsurf/surface-dynamics/doc/source/index.rst

 The preferred way to install software should be to use your package manager (e.g. ``apt`` on Debian or Ubuntu, ``pacman`` on Arch Linux, ``brew`` on macOS, etc).
-However, as of this writing, surface-dynimacs has not been picked up by `any of the major distributions yet <https://repology.org/project/python:surface-dynamics/packages>`_.
+However, as of this writing, surface-dynamics has not been picked up by `any of the major distributions yet <https://repology.org/project/python:surface-dynamics/packages>`_.

 We therefore recommend to install the entire flatsurf suite from the